crazyoptimist/remove-github-deployments/README.md

-# Github Environments(Deployments) Remover
+# Github Deployments Remover

-There's no GUI-way to permanently remove "environments"(like Heroku deployment) from your Github repo.
+There's no GUI-way to permanently remove `Deployments` from your Github repo.

-This app interacts with github API using your personal Github token and does the job.
+This script interacts with the Github API using your personal access token and does the job.

-## How to use
+## Usage

 ```
 cp .env.example .env
 npm i
 npm start
 ```

-## Credits
+## Credit

 [Stackoverflow](https://stackoverflow.com/questions/53452910/how-to-remove-a-github-environment)